 The colours are bright, the vibe is lively and warm.
 Strong reds, radiant yellows, warm orange tones and deep blue shades are the colours that really strike me the most as I flip through the deck.

-Below is a little video I shared on my IG to see for yourself.
+Below is a little video review for a better overview

 The Companion Book